 The next time you purchase a car, you’ll want to compare prices to ensure you're getting the best upfront deal.
 But the real expense often comes further down the line, as the car ages.

-A new report by CarMD ranks cars based on the type of repairs required and how often they occur.
+A new survey by CarMD ranks cars based on the type of repairs required and how often they occur.
 Its Vehicle Health Index is drawn from 136 million model year 2002 to 2012 vehicles.
 It ranks 100 vehicles that represent the top 5 percent of the most reliable vehicles on the road.

 PHOTO GALLERY: Click Here to See the 12 Cheapest Cars for Repairs